brandon025/Python-Fun/voicemail-aws-api/README.md

 # Outcome
 * Learned about S3 buckets
-* Learned about built in API modules for Ring Central and AWS
+* Learned about built in API modules for RingCentral and AWS
 * Learned how to store private information and data securely
 * Learned about .gitignore